opengisch/QField-docs/documentation/get-started/settings.en.md

 You can change what you want or not be able to search from the search bar.

-=== ":Features from active layer"
+- **Features from active layer**

 Returns a list of features from the active layer with matching attributes.
 Restricting matching to a single attribute is done by identifying its name with an `@`.

 When disabled, this locator filter can still be used by typing the prefix **f** in the search bar.

 Check the box "Enable **Features from active layers** locator by default"

-=== ":Features in all layers"
+- **Features in all layers**

 Returns a list of features across all searchable layers with matching display name.

 Check the box "Enable **Go to coordinate** locator by default"

-=== ":Spatial bookmarks"
+- **Spatial bookmarks**

 Returns a list of user and currently open project bookmarks with matching names.

 Check the box "Enable **Spatial bookmarks** locator by default"

-=== ":Calculator"
+- **Calculator**

 Returns a list of locations and addresses within Finland with matching terms.

 When disabled, this locator filter can still be used by typing the prefix **fia** in the search bar.

 Check the box "Enable **Calculator** locator by default"

-=== ":Finnish address search"
+- **Finnish address search**

 Returns the value of an expression typed in the search bar.

 Check the box "Enable **Finnish address search** locator by default"

 ## Show scale bar